ROTARY YOUTH TRANSITION SEMINAR (RYTS)

 APPLICATION PROCESS

-All applicants will need to be endorsed by a local Rotary Club who may also be able to provide financial sponsorship to attend.
+All applicants will need to be endorsed by a local Rotary or Rotaract Club who may also be able to provide financial sponsorship to attend.

 STEP 1

-All participants are endorsed by a Rotary Club and these Clubs may also be able to provide support on the cost to attend.
+All participants are endorsed by a Rotary or Rotaract Club and these Clubs may also be able to provide support on the cost to attend.

 Secondly, you should agree any financial sponsorship arrangements with the club endorsing your application.
 You and the club may find it useful to complete a Financial Sponsorship Agreement.
 This form does not need to be submitted with your application but is a record for you, your parents / guardians and the club